mhallett00/math_game/README.md

 # Math Game Exercise

-`A exicitng two player game that pits titans of mathematics against each other in a grueling duel to the death!!`
+`An exicitng two player game that pits titans of mathematics against each other in a grueling duel to the death!!`

  `Destroy your firends' confidence in their mathematical competency!`